Renewable energy

 Survey type

-Renewable energy is used via various combinations of energy sources (e.g. wind and biomass) and techniques (e.g. wind turbines and wood stoves).
+Renewable energy is used via various combinations of energy sources (such as wind and biomass) and techniques (such as wind turbines and wood-burning stoves).
 The type of survey depends on the combination of source and technique.
 Where possible, administrative sources and/or information from other Statistics Netherlands surveys are used.
-Major examples are the administration of CertiQ’s certificates for Guarantees of Origin for green electricity and Statistics Netherlands’ survey of production, conversion and use of energy which is primarily used for the electricity and energy balance sheets.
-For solar energy, heat pumps and wood stoves with a capacity of more than 18 kW, the suppliers of the related renewable energy systems are approached.
-For some techniques key numbers are used to deduce target variables which are hard to monitor (e.g. renewable energy production by a large number of small installations) from variables which are more easily monitored (e.g. the capacity of installations).
-These key numbers are set in the Protocol Monitoring Renewable Energy (RVO.nl and CBS, 2015, in Dutch only).
-Renewable Energy in the Netherlands describes the details of the survey method for each technology.
+Major examples are the administration of VertiCer’s certificates for Guarantees of Origin for green electricity, the Dutch Emissions Authority’s data on biofuels, the CERES register for solar power installations from grid operators and Statistics Netherlands’ surveys of production, conversion and use of energy which are primarily used for the electricity and energy balance sheets.
+For solar thermal energy, heat pumps and wood boilers and stoves with a capacity of more than 18 kW, the suppliers of the related renewable energy systems are contacted.
+For some techniques key figures are used to deduce target variables which are hard to monitor (e.g. renewable energy production by a large number of small installations) from variables which are more easily monitored (e.g. the capacity of installations).
+These key figures are set in the Protocol Monitoring Renewable Energy (RVO.nl)*.
+The annual report Renewable energy in the Netherlands* describes the details of the survey method for each technology. (*both only available in Dutch).

 Respondents